-Start your day with a visit to Culloden Moor, where Bonnie Prince Charlie was defeated in 1746 by government troops, thereby ending his attempt to regain the throne for the Stewart family.
+Start your day with a visit to Culloden Moor, where Bonnie Prince Charlie was defeated in 1746 by government troops, thereby ending his attempt to regain the throne for the Stuart family.
 Then, follow the long straight valley called the Great Glen to Fort Augustus, a town at the southern end of Loch Ness, keeping watch for fabled Nessie along the way.
-Walk the ruins of Urquhart Castle, which dominate the central part of the loch, before continuing to journey from Loch Ness down through the wooded hillsides of the glen to Fort William, set at the foot of Ben Nevis, the highest mountain in Great Britain.
+Walk the ruins of Urquhart Castle, which dominate the central part of the loch, before continuing the journey from Loch Ness through the wooded hillsides of the glen to Fort William, set at the foot of Ben Nevis, the highest mountain in Great Britain.

 Inverlochy | Ferry to the Isle of Skye

 Set out to explore some of the most iconic places and best-loved landscapes of the Scottish Highlands, beginning with a drive along the spectacular Road to the Isles, which leads to the west coast port of Mallaig.
 En route, enjoy a photo stop at Glenfinnan Monument, where Bonnie Prince Charlie famously raised his standard in 1745.
 Then, cross by ferry to the Isle of Skye, where you still see road signs in the Gaelic language.
 Take in the idyllic views of the Cuillin Hills before returning to the mainland by bridge.
 Continue to Loch Duich, where you visit the romantic Eilean Donan Castle, before returning to your hotel.

 Isle of Eriska | Views of Mighty Ben Nevis